sslab-gatech/shfllock/benchmarks/fuzzing/README.md

 # AFL

-- We use libjpeg as a fuzzing target, which is in the `afl-test` folder.
+- We use libjpeg as a fuzzing target [1].

 ## Setup
 - Compile the afl and the instrumentation part as follows: